Description

 Research question:

-• How can different scenarios be compared technically and economically?
+• How can different models be compared fairly using public datasets?

 Possible approach: